 - Two or three of the supporting course papers must be based on the analysis of two or more readings.
 Only one paper may be based on the analysis of one reading or on the analysis of information gathered through observation, interview, or experimentation.

-- Each paper must come from a different course; however, papers from different courses taught by the same professor are allowed.
+- Each paper must come from a different course.
+But, two papers can be submitted from the following courses: Intermediate Seminars, NU 212, NU 360, and CRW 282.
+Although papers must come from different courses, papers from different courses taught by the same professor are allowed.

 Note that the grades on the submitted supporting course papers do not factor in to the assessment of the student’s WPE.